-This has been a project about listening deeply, questioning our own methods and investing in young women’s voices.
+This has been a project about listening deeply, interrogating our own methods and investing in young women’s voices.
 We hope the report will help shape conversations and action not only in Lancaster West, but far beyond.

 The project was delivered in partnership with Turkington Martin Architects and the Lancaster West Neighbourhood Team.